 We’ve all done it…

-But how damaging can these days be?
+But just how damaging can these days be in the grand scheme of things?

 Your diet is a long-term thing, so these so-called “bad days” generally won’t ruin your results.